 Conservation Poster Contest

 The National Conservation Poster Contest, sponsored annually by the National Association of Conservation Districts, raises awareness about soil and water conservation issues through youth outreach.
 The Contest is open to public, private, and home-schooled students in grades K through 12.
-The 2017 theme is "Healthy Soils Are Full of Life," and Richland County entries are due by April 10, 2017.
-Click here for details and entry forms.
+The 2017 theme was "Healthy Soils Are Full of Life," and Richland County entries were due by April 10, 2017.
+Click here to read about winning entries.
+Stay tuned for information about the 2018 contest!

 Mini-Grants for Conservation Education

-Faculty and staff members of public, private, and alternative schools in Richland County are eligible to apply for mini-grants (up to $500) for campus conservation projects and youth environmental education initiatives.
-Two award cycles are available: applications received by October 7, 2016 will be considered for fall 2016 funding; applications received by February 3, 2017 will be considered for spring 2017 funding.
-Project work and the expenditure of funds must be completed by June 15, 2017.
+Faculty and staff members of public, private, and alternative schools in Richland County are eligible to apply for grants in the amounts of $500 or $1,000 to support campus conservation projects and youth environmental education initiatives through Conservation Education Mini-Grants and Clean Stream Columbia Awards.
+Two award cycles are available: applications received by September 29, 2017 will be considered for fall 2017 funding; applications received by February 2, 2018 will be considered for spring 2018 funding.
+Project work and the expenditure of funds must be completed by June 15, 2018.
 Details and Application

 Conservation Education Awards